Varsity (rowing regatta): Second World War

-Under German occupation, the Varsity was a forbidden event.
+The Varsity was banned under German occupation.
 However, Triton was allowed to organise the Varsity in 1941 as part of their lustrum.
-Later that year, after the German occupiers prohibited education of Jewish students, all student rowing clubs (and all other student clubs) closed their gates.

-A mock Varsity took place in a Japanese internment camp.
-Representatives of the student rowing clubs created a game where dice decided the outcome.
-With cardboard they created a 5-meter track, boats, finish tower and they even painted the boats in the correct colours.
+Later that year, after the German occupiers banned Jewish students from eductation, all student rowing clubs closed their gates.
+A mock Varsity was held in a Japanese internment camp.
+Representatives of the student rowing clubs created a game where dice determined the outcome.
+They used cardboard to make a 5-meter track, boats, finish tower and even painted the boats in the correct colours.
 Members and supporters of the student rowing clubs created the traditional outfit and practised the anthem of the club.

-Representatives of each pre-war KNSRB club (Njord, Laga, Triton, Nereus, Aegir) played for the main event, while Argo, a student rowing club not yet member of the KNSRB, only could participate in the skiff, double four and in the eight.
-Triton won the race after an exciting battle against Laga.
+Representatives of each pre-war KNSRB club (Njord, Laga, Triton, Nereus, Aegir) competed for the main event, while Argo, a non-KNSRB club, only could participate in the skiff, double four and in the eight.
+Triton won the race after a thrilling race against Laga.